WTMBerlin/generative-ai-course/README.md

 Unlock your potential in the world of technology with our 4-week Generative AI course, designed exclusively for our Women Techmakers community.
 Whether you're a seasoned developer or in the middle of your tech journey, this course offers hands-on experience with cutting-edge AI tools and techniques that are revolutionizing industries.
 You'll not only master the fundamentals of generative AI but also gain practical skills to create innovative solutions.
 Join a vibrant community of like-minded women, expand your network, and position yourself at the forefront of AI innovation.

-❤ WTM Berlin community is always open and inclusive to people of all backgrounds, regardless of gender, age, race, expertise, etc - everyone is welcome ❤
+🖤 Women Techmakers Berlin community is always open and inclusive to people of all backgrounds, regardless of gender, age, race, expertise, etc - everyone is welcome 🖤

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by the [Berlin Code of Conduct](https://berlincodeofconduct.org/).